Computer Graphics, Drawing, Graphic Novels, Mathematics, Science Fiction, Speculative Fiction

 BA University of Dallas, USA

 Douglas Easterly is an artist who combines a variety of studio techniques, including drawing, painting, sculpting, electronics and computer programming to address a wide range of interests.
-Most of his work is inspired by biology, evolution, mathematics and human cultures.
-His work has been awarded numerous prizes, including: First Place for Digital Storytelling at FILE in 2010; First Place for VIDA Art and Artificial Life in 2004 and Second Place at Transitio 04 in 2011.
-He also has a project in the permanent collection of MoMA in New York City.
+His work has been awarded numerous prizes, including:

-Doug was a cofounder of the artist collective SWAMP.
-Their new media artworks used performance art, robotics, installation and computer programming to discuss critical perspectives about corrupt and/or unsustainable practices of governments and businesses.
+Doug is a cofounder of the artist collective SWAMP.
+Their new media artworks feature performance art, robotics, installation and computer programming to engage critically with various socio-economic phenomena.
 An archive of this work can be found at http://www.swamp.nu.
-Much of SWAMP’s work relies on elaborate documentation to describe intricate concepts; this feature has led Doug into his current area of research: visual story telling through a hybrid of traditional and digital techniques.
+Much of SWAMP’s work relies on elaborate documentation to describe intricate concepts; this path has led Doug into his current area of research: computational graphic design.
 Full list of publications by Doug Easterly.

 Doug is inspired by how design is an expressive discipline, and also one that can be used as a lens for exploring the natural and constructed environments we live in.
 When teaching programming, web design, graphic design or interaction design, he often refers to such diverse topics as mathematics, dance, martial arts, history, neuroscience or evolution to supplement design studio approaches and theories.